 Cocktail shakers come in a range of sizes, usually measured in ounces.
 Small shakers of eight or 10 ounces are designed to make a single drink; 60-ounce shakers are designed for service at a large party.

 Think about how many drinks you generally want to make and choose accordingly.
-If you're unsure, we recommend a 24-ounce model, since you can make two to three drinks in it, yet it's still a manageable size for most people.
+If you're unsure, 24-ounce model may be a good option.
+You can make two to three drinks in it, yet it's still a manageable size for most people.

 Consider the weight of your chosen cocktail shaker, and make sure it's not too heavy for you.
 This is especially important if you plan to do showy tricks while mixing drinks.
 That said, a slightly heavier weight can be a good thing.
 Some Boston cocktail shakers have weighted tins which can improve the seal between the tin and the glass, making leakage less likely.
 Some people also find it's easier to perform tin stalls and spins with a weighted shaker.